croquet/microverse/staging/docs/CardSpec.md

 ### Description

 It is an array of "walk", "pointer", "lighting", and future extensions.
-If the value contains "walk", the avatar users the "find floor" mechanism to keep it y coordinates.
+If the value contains "walk", the avatar uses the "find floor" mechanism to keep its y coordinates.
 If the value contains "pointer", user interaction via the pointing device takes this object into account.

 ---